Derek Chauvin seeking dismissal of charges in George Floyd case: reports

 George Floyd died from pre-existing health problems made worse by drug abuse, a fired police officer's defense attorney argued last week in court documents seeking a dismissal of charges.

-The lawyer represents former Minneapolis police Officer Derek Chauvin, who was seen in a viral video with his knee on Floyd's neck for more than eight minutes prior Floyd’s May 25 death.
+The lawyer represents former Minneapolis police Officer Derek Chauvin, who was seen in a viral video with his knee on Floyd's neck for more than eight minutes prior to Floyd’s May 25 death.

 Chauvin faces charges of second-degree unintentional murder, third-degree murder and second-degree manslaughter, according to the Star Tribune of Minneapolis.